|

 Inland Mission.
 Many missionaries and hundreds of African students lived on

 the station along with us kids.
-When
+The

 the big bell on a huge tower rang at any hour other than 7 AM and 5 PM, it meant